 Depending on your situation, we will take direct samples of any visual mold via tape lift or if there is no visible mold present, there is still a possibility of it existing somewhere hidden.
 50% of all mold found in homes is hidden behind drywall, underneath carpeting or pad, in the ductwork etc. In this case we will take air samples using the Micro5 cassette to determine if higher than acceptable levels of mold spores exist in the air that you are breathing.
 We will drop off the samples for analysis the same day.
 Based off of the lab analysis we can narrow down the source possibility and offer suggestions on how to remediate the problem.

-Price for mold testing is $350.00.
+Price for mold testing in Indianapolis is $350.00.
 Price includes two air samples or tape lifts, laboratory analysis (48hr turnaround) and detailed expanded fungal report. $60.00 per additional samples if desired.

 If you have any concern at all about the possibility of mold being in your home or the home you are about to purchase, put your mind at ease and call us today